4awpawz/fusion.ssg.web/src/includes/examples/homepage/simpleComponentExamples.md

 ]
 ```

-A template with a simple TeamMembers component tag that declares team.json as a data source.
+Template with a TeamMembers component tag that declares team.json as a data source:

 ```html
 ---